Kane County Lawyers Uncovering Hidden Assets

 A number of strategies can be used to determine if assets have been concealed and to locate those assets so that they can be included in a divorce.
 When financial information is not voluntarily produced, or there is a question about the authenticity of the information, our attorneys use the discovery process to gain access to the necessary documents and information.
 Our team of financial professionals analyze your spouse's lifestyle, tax returns, loan applications, and personal and business financial statements.
 Only by thoroughly investigating the finances in your marriage can you be sure of being treated fairly in your divorce.

-Contact Our St. Charles High Asset Divorce Lawyers
+Meet With Our St. Charles, Illinois High Asset Divorce Attorneys

-If you are getting a divorce and you believe your spouse has hidden assets from you, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
-We will listen to the specifics of your situation and discuss your legal options.
+If you are getting a divorce and you believe your spouse has hidden assets from you, contact Shaw Sanders, P.C. by calling 630-584-5550 to set up a complimentary consultation.
+Our Kane County asset division lawyers will listen to the specifics of your situation and discuss your legal options.
 Our team of attorneys and financial professionals will help you uncover the marital assets that should be part of your divorce.
-From our office in St. Charles, IL, we work with clients throughout Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, DeKalb, and the surrounding city and county areas.